🎉Grand Opening: May 2026

 St Paul's Dental Team

 Whether you have experienced tooth loss due to decay, gum disease, or injury, knowing what is possible with contemporary denture technology is a valuable first step.
-For guidance on pricing, our affordable dentures guide provides an overview of costs across the City of London.
 A professional dental assessment can then help determine which approach may be most suitable for your individual needs.

 What Are Natural Looking Dentures?

 Natural looking dentures are modern removable or fixed dental prosthetics designed to closely replicate the appearance of natural teeth and gum tissue.
-They are custom-crafted using advanced materials such as flexible nylon, acrylic resin, or chrome cobalt alloys — our guide on chrome dentures vs acrylic explores these material options in detail — and are carefully matched to a patient's natural tooth shade, gum colour, and facial structure.
+They are custom-crafted using advanced materials such as flexible nylon, acrylic resin, or chrome cobalt alloys, and are carefully matched to a patient's natural tooth shade, gum colour, and facial structure to create a realistic, comfortable, and functional result.
+Treatment suitability depends on individual clinical assessment.

 Why Modern Dentures Look More Realistic Than Ever

-The final outcome depends on the health of remaining teeth and gums, jawbone structure, and the skill of the dental team.
+It is worth noting that the final outcome depends on several factors, including the health of the remaining teeth and gums, the jawbone structure, and the skill of the dental team creating the prosthetic.
 A thorough clinical examination is always the starting point.

 Types of Dentures Available